ulricheck/gst-conan/readme.md

 # gst-conan
-This is a tool for building [Gstreamer](https://gstreamer.freedesktop.org/) components as [Conan](https://conan.io/) packages using the [Meson](https://mesonbuild.com/) build scripts included in the Gstreamer repositories.
+This is a tool for building [Gstreamer](https://gstreamer.freedesktop.org/) components as [Conan](https://conan.io/) packages using the [Meson](https://mesonbuild.com/) build scripts which are included in the Gstreamer repositories.

 This tool is expected to work on most Linux distros (we guess).
 In the future it may work on Mac and Windows (pending) work by other contributors in other Gstreamer repositories.